 - fiscal_year - The fiscal year on the as_of_date.

 - fiscal_quarter - The fiscal quarter on the as_of_date.
 For annual periods, this field will be null.
-For quarterly periods, this field will show the quarter: 1, 2, or 3, indicating the data belongs to a trailing-twelve month (TTM) model.
+For quarterly periods, this field will show the quarter: 1, 2, 3, or 4.

-- filing_type - The filing type of the most recent filing for the fiscal period on the as_of_date - generally a 10-K or 10-Q, though other filing types are also used.
+- filing_type - The filing type of the most recent filing for the fiscal period on the as_of_date - generally a 10-K or 10-Q.

-- as_of_date - The date applicable to the data presented, generally 1-3 business days prior to the current date.
+- as_of_date - The date applicable to the data presented.
 Data that are affected by stock price use closing stock prices on the as_of_date.
 Data that are not impacted by stock price are updated on the filing_date.
+In our real-time data feed, filing data are generally available to clients 48 hours after a new filing is filed with the SEC.
+When analyzing a backtest dataset, we recommend a 2 day lag after the filing_date for filing based data.

 Dataset-Specific Column Header Definitions

 See the Data Feeds & Dictionaries documentation for each dataset.
-We provide descriptions of the data for each column included in each dataset in the documentation for each dataset.
+Descriptions for each column of data are provided in a dataset's documentation.
 All data values are reported in ones units.
 Datapoints that are impacted by stock price changes are marked with an asterisk (*) in the documentation.